hakyimlab/archived-web-lab-notes/content/post/2022-01-02-biobank-japan-data-in-cri/index.md

 **BBJ phenotypes file:** `gpfs/data/im-lab/nas40t2/Data/BBJ/BBJ-phenotypes.csv`

+This CSV combines all phenotype data in the `BBJ-phenotypes-decrypted` subdirectory into one file.
-The original BBJ phenotype data, in `BBJ-phenotypes-decrypted`, was structured so that individual data for each phenotype was in a different folder.
-For convenience, I combined all the phenotypes in one table, `BBJ-phenotypes.csv`.
+The original BBJ phenotype data in `BBJ-phenotypes-decrypted`, was bulky and used dataset IDs instead of phenotype names.
 The file `BBJ-phenotype-list.txt` contains all the phenotypes and their folder names ([download](BBJ-phenotype-list.txt))

 I created the combined phenotype file with the following [script](process-phenotypes.py):